Healing Leashes for War Vets Pups for Patriots Act – Service Dogs

 Especially from our neighbours to the south…

-American Humane President and CEO Dr. Robin Ganzert explained, “We thank Congressmen Bilirakis and Cuellar for working to serve those who serve our country by providing veterans with sufficient numbers of service dogs, rigorously trained using the first set of national standards developed by top experts from across the country.
+American Humane President and CEO Dr. Robin Ganzert explained, “We thank Congressmen Bilirakis and Cuellar for working to serve those who serve our country.
+By providing veterans with sufficient numbers of service dogs, rigorously trained using the first set of national standards developed by top experts from across the country.
 The Pups for Patriots Act will get more healing leashes into the hands of America’s veterans in greatest need.”

-As co-founders and co-chairs of the Caucus for the Humane Bond, Congressmen Bilirakis and Cuellar are committed to promoting life-changing and life-saving interactions between humans and animals, in particular between veterans and service dogs.
+As co-founders and co-chairs of the Caucus for the Humane Bond, Congressmen Bilirakis and Cuellar are committed to promoting life-changing and life-saving interactions between humans and animals.
+In particular between veterans and service dogs.

-Here’s the hard reality: Every day, 20 American veterans take their own lives.
 Vast anecdotal evidence and a growing body of scientific research show that specialized service dogs offer support to affected veterans in managing the symptoms of PTS and TBI.

-“We must supply a greater number of better-trained service dogs more quickly to America’s veterans grappling with Post-Traumatic Stress and Traumatic Brain Injury,” said Dr. Ganzert.
-“The Pups for Patriots Act is a vital step forward in helping protect those who have given so much to protect us and our freedom.”
+“So many of America’s veterans are grappling with Post-Traumatic Stress and Traumatic Brain Injury,” said Dr. Ganzert.
+“We must supply a greater number of better-trained service dogs to them.
+The Pups for Patriots Act is a vital step forward in helping protect those who have given so much to protect us and our freedom.”

 Congressman Cuellar adds, “Our veterans are some of the bravest men and women alive today.
 It’s our duty as Americans to provide these heroes with the support necessary to aid their adjustment back into everyday life.
 I thank Congressman Bilirakis for his support in helping to introduce this bill.”